-Betta fish (also known as Betta splendens or anti-Siamese fish) are a long-term favorite pet of both emerging and experienced fish keepers because of their jewel-bright colors and spectacular fins They have been called Siamese fighting fish because of their extreme betta’s rage towards other bettas.
+Betta fish (also known as Betta splendens or anti-Siamese fish) are a long-term favorite pet of both emerging and experienced fish keepers because of the bright jewel colours and amazing fins, they have been mistaken for the siamese fighting fish because of their extreme betta’s rage towards other bettas.

 Decorating a betta fish tank

-How to care for a betta fish – Tank Temperature
+How to take care of the betta fish Temperature

-It is best to keep the temperature for betta fish between 76 ° and 85 ° F with a pH between 6.8 and 7.5, they may appear to tolerate cooler temperatures, but this can make them susceptible to diseases, so it is best to keep the temperature between.
+It is best to keep the temperature for betta fish between 76 ° and 85 ° F and a PH of about six point eight and seven point five, they sometimes enjoy temperatures that are cooler, but this can make them susceptible to diseases, so it is best to keep the temperature between.

 Do Bettas Need a Heater?